vmsmith/CookBook/beans_foul_medames.md

 2. Sautée the onion in olive oil.
 3. Add the garlic, and stir for about 30 seconds.
 4. Add the cumin and let it "bloom."
+5. Add the tomato paste and xxxxx.
-5. Add the chopped tomatoes and harissa and cook for 8-10 minutes, until the tomatoes are "jammy."
+6. Add the chopped tomatoes and harissa and cook for 8-10 minutes, until the tomatoes are "jammy."
-6. Add the fava beans, and perhaps a bit of chicken stock.
+7. Add the fava beans, and perhaps a bit of chicken stock.
-7. Season with salt and pepper, and add a few drops of lemon juice.
+8. Season with salt and pepper, and add a few drops of lemon juice.
-8. Optional: Crack the egg(s) into it and cook them.
+9. Optional: Crack the egg(s) into it and cook them.
-9. Sprinkle with chopped parsley.
+10. Sprinkle with chopped parsley.